Story updated on July 24

 Nantucket on July 23 released an initial environmental assessment of the incident completed by engineering firm Arcadis for GE Vernova, which indicates the consultant also will be involved to detach blade pieces still attached to the turbine.

 The updates followed a packed July 17 briefing by Vineyard Wind CEO Klaus Moeller to the Nantucket Select Board that elicited major concerns from board members, local officials and residents, according to one local report.
 The developer said it "remains focused on ensuring the safety of personnel and mariners in the offshore area," and said there has been no harm to marine life or resources.
 The firm and U.S. Coast Guard are maintaining a safety zone of 500 meters around the damaged turbine.
-Nantucket beaches initially closed but were reopened on July 17, Vineyard Wind said.
+Nantucket beaches initially closed but were reopened, Vineyard Wind said.

 offshore wind